Yat Pottery expands from High Street to Symonds Yat with new art space

 “We originally thought things would trundle along at a certain level, but soon found out that we were doing a lot more than had been planned.
 We’ve basically outgrown the space.

-“Our throw and go on the pottery wheel has proved to been very popular with visitors and the Ross public as has taken the treasured moment tiles, a frozen moment in time, in which baby’s feet are a prominent feature as is dog paw prints.
+“Our throw and go on the pottery wheel has proved very popular with visitors and the Ross public has taken to the treasured moment tiles, a frozen moment in time, in which baby’s feet are a prominent feature as is dog paw prints.”

 Comments